 This information provides you, as a potential ONA candidate, with the eligibility requirements for employment with the ONA and gives advice on preparing your job application.
 You should read this information before submitting your application online.

 Application forms are only available for listed vacancies, and must be completed online.
 Please ensure you follow the instructions provided for this detailed process to ensure the security and integrity of your personal information.
-Do not include data in your application that is classified higher than the Commonwealth classification 'in-confidence'.
+Do not include classified information in your application.

 Late applications will not usually be accepted.
 If you are unable to lodge a full application by the closing date, you may discuss your situation with the contact officer.
 In special circumstances the closing date may be extended at the discretion of the panel chair.
 If you are granted an extension, a link will be emailed to you that will allow you to apply directly to that position.

 ONA has a two-stage selection process.
 Stage one is job-specific; your skills, experience and abilities are measured against the job requirements and the key attributes listed in the candidate information kit.
-Stage two is the security assessment, which judges your suitability to work in a high-security environment.
+Stage two comprises security vetting, where we assess your eligibility and suitability for a security clearance.
 Both stages must be successfully completed.

 ONA is committed to workplace diversity and aims to create an environment that values and uses the contribution of people with different backgrounds, experiences and perspectives.

 Your online application is the first step in the selection process.
 Interviews may not be held if the best candidate is readily identifiable from applications and referee reports alone.
 For this reason it is particularly important that your application directly and specifically addresses the key attributes in the context of the duties of the advertised position.
 If any attribute is not addressed, or is insufficiently addressed, your application may not receive further consideration.